zzzillo/Mongolia-General-Entrance-Examination-Results-Analysis-with-Dashboard-and-Prediction/README.md

 ## Repository Structure

-├── Notebook/
-│ ├── dataset/
+- **Notebook/**
+  This folder contains the data science and analysis components:
-│ │ └── [Contains all raw datasets used in the project] │ ├── Documentation.ipynb # Contains the data science workflow and analysis
+  - **dataset/**: Contains all raw datasets used in the project.
-│
-├── Streamlit/
-│ ├── 1_Dashboard.py # Main Streamlit application
-│ └── [Additional files for deployment and app logic] │
-├── requirements.txt # Python dependencies
-└── README.md # Project documentation
+  - **Documentation.ipynb**: A Jupyter notebook that includes the full data science workflow, from data cleaning to analysis and visualization.

+- **Streamlit/**
+  This folder contains the code for the interactive web application:
+  - **1_Dashboard.py**: The main Streamlit app used for user interaction and deployment.
+  - Other necessary files used by the app are also included in this folder.

+- **requirements.txt**
+  Lists all the Python libraries needed to run the project.

+- **README.md**
+  Explains the project overview, purpose, usage, and structure.

 ## Installation Guide